wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ModelDefinition.md

 Similar to the load action from the Load Profile model, we'll immediately return a new "saving" state to the view while the save operation is processing.
 Notice how we have to recreate the view state struct to do so.

 Next, we'll implement the `performSave()` function by using the `UserDataRepository` to save the username to the data store.
-(We will cover proper dependency injection in <doc:DataDefinition>.):
+(We will cover proper dependency injection in <doc:DataDefinition>.)

 ```swift
 struct EditingModel: EditingModeling {